geza3D/UMass-CTF-2024-Write-ups/readme.md

 Output: `Hiiii_KevinHiiii_KevinHiiii_KevinHiiii_KevinHiiii_KevinHiiii_KevinHiiii_Kevin...`

-I was really happy to see that I was able to crack this one too.
-I was confident that with enough determination, I would be able to solve Yellow5 Maxxing as well.
+I was rather pleased to see that I was able to crack this one too.
+With enough determination I was certain that I would be able to solve **Yellow5 Maxxing** as well.
 However, that one proved to be a lot harder than the previous two.

 ## Yellow5 Maxxing